 She also covers topics such as cat care, cat behavior, and cat rescue.
 You can connect with the Ragdoll community on Instagram and spend hours browsing adorable cat photos.

 Give unscented litter a try.
-We know that cat litter that smells like lavender fields sounds like a great idea–but hear us out.
-First off, scented litter has too strong of a smell for most cats.
-And if your cat doesn’t like her litter box, she’s not going to pee in it.
+We know that cat litter that smells like lavender fields sounds like a great idea, but scented litter has too strong of a smell for most cats.
+And if your cat doesn’t like his litter box, he’s not going to pee in it.

 Clay litter is the most common on the market.
 That’s why it’s also the cheapest.
 It absorbs odor well—that is, until it becomes saturated with urine.
 That’s why it’s so important to get clumping litter so you can remove waste and lay down new litter regularly.

-The catch?
-It’s dusty.
+However, clay litter is dusty.
 If your cat has lung problems, it may aggravate them.
-And when she scrabbles around the litter box, she will kick dirt everywhere.
+And when he scrabbles around the litter box, he will kick dirt everywhere.

 The better the brand, usually, the less dust is in the clay-based litter.
 And I think finer granules do better as well.
 If you have a cat that’s eating the granules, though, you don’t want to go with that.
 You should be buying them paper litter or maybe wheat litter or something that their digestive tract can take.

 Paper is natural and biodegradable.
-It’s highly absorbent, so it soaks up urine before it contaminates the rest of the litter box.
-It’s gentle, and you know there won’t be a problem even if your cat eats a little.
+It’s also highly absorbent, soaking up urine before it contaminates the rest of the litter box.
+And it’s gentle, so you know there won’t be a problem even if your cat eats a little.

 It’s also light, which seems like such a minor thing—but it will keep you from straining your back when you lug the bag to, from, and around the house.